HackMort/jdk-boilerplate/README.md

 ## Swiper Slider Info

-This project uses Swiper Slider Core.
-You can find the documentation [here](https://swiperjs.com/get-started).
+This project uses Swiper Slider Element.
+You can find the documentation [here](https://swiperjs.com/element).
 To control the slider, you can read the API documentation [here](https://swiperjs.com/swiper-api).
+To see demos of the slider, you can go [here](https://swiperjs.com/demos).

 ## 🚀 Project Structure